mrzzy/notes/src/software_dev/nand2tetris/nand2tetris_1.md

 ### Multibit Buses
 Buses: Array of bits
-- convienient to think of group of bits as single entity, 'bus'.
+- convenient to think of group of bits as single entity, 'bus'.
-- HDLs typically provide a convienient notation for dealing with buses
+- HDLs typically provide a convenient notation for dealing with buses

 Example: 16-bit buses in 16-bit integer adder:
 ![16-bit integer adder](./assets/16bit_adder_gate_diagram.png).